 Personal Income.
 Real per capita income levels in Massachusetts increased faster than the national average between 1994 and 1997.
 In 2000, Massachusetts had its highest per capita income growth in 16 years, exceeding the national growth rate by 2.4 percentage points.
 From 2001 to 2003, real income declined in Massachusetts while staying roughly flat for the nation.
 However, real income levels in Massachusetts remained well above the national average.
 In 2006 and 2007, income growth in Massachusetts outpaced the nation.
 In 2006 and 2007, income in the state grew faster than in the nation, and since 2008, Massachusetts personal income has either declined more slowly, or grown more quickly, than the nation during the recession and its aftermath.
+In 2009, Massachusetts, New England, and the U.S. experienced the biggest decline in income in over four decades but have increased over the last three years.
 Only the District of Columbia, and Connecticut have had higher levels of per capita personal income.
 The following graph illustrates these changes in real per capita personal income in Massachusetts, New England, and the United States since 1970.

-The following table compares per capita personal income in Massachusetts, New England, and the United States for the period 1970-2011.
+The following table compares per capita personal income in Massachusetts, New England, and the United States for the period 1970-2012.